 Montreal's serious restaurant wine programs have historically clustered at the formal end of the dining spectrum.
 Places like Jérôme Ferrer's Europea or Mastard position their cellar depth as part of a broader case for occasion dining.
 What Maison Publique demonstrates is that a genuinely considered wine program does not require that formal apparatus.
 The list skews toward natural and low-intervention producers, reflecting a curation philosophy more common in Paris neighbourhood bistros than in Canadian cities operating under the constraints of provincial liquor boards.

 Quebec's SAQ system shapes every wine list in the province, and navigating it requires either deep relationships with agents or a willingness to do the sourcing work that most operators skip.
 Lists weighted toward small-production European domaines, orange wines, and producers outside the mainstream SAQ portfolio signal that the selection is the result of active editorial choices rather than default catalogue ordering.
-That kind of list, in a room without tablecloths and at price points that do not require corporate expense accounts, is the specific thing Maison Publique offers that its peer set in the neighbourhood often does not.
+That kind of list, in a room without tablecloths and at price points that do not require corporate expense accounts, is the specific thing Maison Publique offers that its comparable set in the neighbourhood often does not.

 For comparison: Sabayon pitches its wine program toward classical French reference points; 3 Pierres 1 Feu orients around locality and Quebec terroir.
 Maison Publique reads as the more eclectic option, less constrained by a single geographic or stylistic thesis, which gives the list a range useful across a table with differing preferences.